nawawi/klish/doc/klish.md

 ## COMMAND

+This tag may be used within the scope of a [VIEW] element or within global scope.
 The COMMAND tag defines the command.
-This document describes Klish native options only.
-See the [documentation for  the other COMMAND options.
-See the [locking_mechanism locking mechanism](clish]) for the information about using new features of COMMAND tag.
+See the [locking mechanism](#locking_mechanism) for the additional information.

 The VIEW tag can contain the following tags: